How much does Wegovy cost without insurance?

 How to get a Wegovy coupon

-One of them is using a Wegovy coupon.
-Websites such as SingleCare and GoodRx offer coupons for various medications, including for Wegovy.
+One of them is using a coupon, such as that from SingleCare and GoodRx—two online (and free) services that offer coupons on various medications.
 Type in your location and the site will give you a list of discounted prices for the pharmacies in your area.
-You can also call pharmacies in your area to see who offers Wegovy for the lowest price.
+You can also call local pharmacies to see which offers Wegovy for the lowest price.

 Besides Wegovy coupons for your local pharmacy, there is also a Wegovy coupon from the drug manufacturer Novo Nordisk.
-It is called Wegovy Savings Card and it is meant for people with health insurance, with or without coverage for Wegovy.
+It is called Wegovy Savings Card, and it is meant for people with health insurance, with or without coverage for Wegovy.
 If your insurance covers Wegovy, you can pay as little as $0 for a 28-day supply (1 box) of Wegovy and save up to $225 for a 28-day supply of Wegovy.
-If you have insurance but it does not cover Wegovy, you can save up to $500 for a 28-day supply, $1,000 per 56-day supply, or $1,500 per 84-day supply.
+If you have insurance but it does not cover Wegovy, you can pay $650 for a 28-day supply.

 How does Wegovy work?